Friday, July 1, 2022

 CHARLES GEHM, A Master of Realism

 I took notice of Charles Gehm at about the same time as I did Victor Livoti.
 Both men were highly skilled realist painters with not dissimilar styles and thematic inclinations, and both were producing cover art for many of the same New York publishers while also living in Connecticut.
-Someone told me once that they may have been good friends, part of a small social art circle.
-If nothing else they like-minded colleagues of relatively similar ages, Livoti having been born in 1923 and Gehm in 1929.
+Someone told me once that they may have been good friends, part of a small social circle of illustrators.
+If nothing else they were like-minded colleagues of relatively similar ages, Livoti having been born in 1923 and Gehm in 1929.

 Gehm attended the Columbus College of Art and Design in Columbus, Ohio, the beneficiary of a 1948 Scholastic Art Award Certificate of Merit and a Scholarship.
 After that he attended the Chicago Academy of Fine Arts, where he completed two more years of study.